Meeting Room Policy

 Bulletin Board Display

-Items intended for bulletin board displays should be submitted at the Library Information Desk.
-The final determination will be made on the basis of the availability of space and appropriateness of items.
+Items intended for bulletin board displays should be submitted at the Library Information Desk at Amos Memorial Library.
+Final determination will be made on the basis of availability of space and appropriateness of item.
 All items submitted for bulletin board display become the property of the Library.

 The sponsoring group will be responsible for promoting its meeting and/or event.
 Shelby County Libraries is under no obligation to display advertising for outside groups, but if they choose to do so, all groups will be treated equally.
 Promotional materials should clearly indicate the name and contact information of the sponsor of the program and/or meeting in all publicity, as well as the display itself.
 If the name and address of the Library is used for directional purposes, advertising should indicate that the views do not represent those of Shelby County Libraries.